Portugal Crypto Tax: The Ultimate Guide for 2026

 • Business or professional income (self‑employment, Category B)

-Since 2024, individuals must also report their crypto transactions and gains in the annual IRS (Modelo 3) tax return, even when those gains are long‑term and exempt, so “tax‑free” no longer means “no reporting.”
+When filing your annual taxes, you must report your crypto transactions and gains in the annual IRS (Modelo 3) tax return, even when those gains are long‑term and exempt, so “tax‑free” doesn’t mean “no reporting.”

 Income from activities such as issuing tokens, mining, or validating transactions is treated as business or professional income and taxed at progressive rates, rather than under the simple 28 percent capital‑gains rule.